naynyeintun-ucsy/mediaplay-codetest/README.txt

 Mp3Patch
 Mp4Patch
 PngPatch
-from plugin folder to MediaPlayer folder to play mp3 , mp4 and png
+from plugin folder to mediaplay-codetest folder to play mp3 , mp4 and png